Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-Rehabilitation begins immediately after surgery – with exercises for gait training and lymphatic drainage.
+Rehabilitation starts directly after surgery – with Übungen for gait training and lymph drainage.

-In the first weeks, the focus is on healing and mobility.
-Only then is muscle building useful.
-After six weeks, many patients are already fit for daily life.
-At the Endoprotheticum Rhein-Main the rehabilitation is individually planned and closely accompanied.
+In the first weeks the focus is on healing and mobility.
+Only after that muscle building is sensible.
+After six weeks many patients are already everyday‑capable.
+At

 🔹 Can a short-stem hip prosthesis be easily replaced later?

-Yes, because the bone is largely preserved, revision surgeries are usually easier.
+Yes, because the bone largely remains preserved, revision surgeries are usually easier.

 This is one of the greatest advantages of this prosthesis type.
-If needed, the short shaft can be replaced with a straight shaft – without significant bone damage.
+If needed the short stem can be replaced by a straight stem – without major bone damage.

 🔹 Why is Prof. Dr. Kutzner at Endoprotheticum Rhein-Main the best choice?